pagefaultgames/pokerogue/README.md

 - node: 20.13.1
 - npm: [how to install](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

+If you happen to install the incorrect version, you can change the installation to the correct version by using [NVM](https://github.com/nvm-sh/nvm) or [NVM-windows](https://github.com/coreybutler/nvm-windows)
 #### Running Locally
 1. Clone the repo and in the root directory run `npm install`
     - *if you run into any errors, reach out in the **#dev-corner** channel in discord*